nalinaksh/Flight-data-analysis/Readme.txt

 Designed and implemented an Oozie workflow to find out:

-  the 3 airlines with the highest and lowest probability, respectively, for being on schedule;
+  -the 3 airlines with the highest and lowest probability, respectively, for being on schedule;
-  the 3 airports with the longest and shortest average taxi time per flight (both in and out), respectively; and the most common reason for flight cancellations.
+  -the 3 airports with the longest and shortest average taxi time per flight (both in and out), respectively; and -the most common reason for flight cancellations.

 1. src directory contains the FlightDataAnalysis.java file consisting of 3 mapreduce programs